flawsv/apb/README.md

 # Disabling UI elements

-Disabling UI elements is no longer possible thanks to a patch made by Little Orbit which disables that functionality.
+Disabling UI elements is no longer possible due to a patch made by Little Orbit which disables that functionality.

 This is the official statement provided by the devs on the Little Orbit discord server about the change: